AdamT84/Hangman/README.md

 ## Design

-- As this game is desgined to run on a terminal window ASCII art has been added to the intro screen to make it more visually appealing and ensuring the text is well spaced to make it easier to read.
+- As this game is designed to run on a terminal window ASCII art has been added to the intro screen to make it more visually appealing and ensuring the text is well spaced to make it easier to read.
 - I have used the clear function to ensure the terminal is kept clear after each user input.

 ## Existing Features

 ### Introduction

 - Once the game is run, the user will be presented with the introduction screen.
-This screen features some ASCII art spelling out hangman, and requests the users name.
+This screen features some ASCII art spelling out hangman, and requests the user's name.

 ![Introduction](/screenshots/intro.png)

 ### Game Instructions

-- Once the user has entered their name and pressed enter they will be presented with the game instructions, informing them of the number of guesses allowed and a hint as to what the words relate too.
+- Once the user has entered their name and pressed enter, they will be presented with the game instructions, informing them of the number of guesses allowed and a hint as to what the words relate too.
 - The player can then select enter to begin the game when they are ready.

 ![Instructions](/screenshots/game_instructions.png)